ig-python/trading-ig/README.rst

 IG Markets API - Python Library
 ===============================

+This is a fork of https://github.com/ig-python/ig-markets-api-python-library/ which is no longer maintained.

 A lightweight Python library that can be used to connect to the IG Markets REST and STREAM API with a LIVE or DEMO account.